 - Recommend portfolio investments

-- Analyse financial statements to ascertain company valuation
+- Analyze financial statements to ascertain company valuation

-- Deep understanding of excel formulas and functions and financial modelling techniques.
+- Deep understanding of excel formulas and functions and financial modeling techniques.

 - Proven quantitative aptitude in a prior role is highly preferred.

 - The candidate should be able to lead cost analysis and recommend suitable policies and procedures as per the study

 - Initiate variance analysis and draw insights from past financial records to recommend improvement steps.